catalyst-cooperative/pudl-examples/README.md

   On MacOS and Windows you should just be able to double-click the archive file.
 On Linux you'll probably want to use the command line:
   ```
-  tar -xzf databeta.tgz
+  tar -xzf databeta-YYYY-MM-DD.tgz
   ```
+  (where `YYYY-MM-DD` is a date string).
 It may take a couple of minutes to extract.

-* Extracting the archive will create a directory called `databeta` containing some example Jupyter Notebooks, and all the processed PUDL data as a combination of SQLite databases and Apache Parquet files.
+* Extracting the archive will create a directory called `databeta-YYYY-MM-DD` containing some example Jupyter Notebooks, and all the processed PUDL data as a combination of SQLite databases and Apache Parquet files.